Georgian Civil War: "Zviadist" resistance

 After the successful coup, an interim government, the Military Council, was formed in Georgia.
-Initially it was led by a triumvirate of Jaba Ioseliani, Tengiz Sigua and Tengiz Kitovani, but it was soon chaired by Eduard Shevardnadze, the former Soviet foreign minister who returned to Tbilisi in March 1992.
+Initially it was led by a triumvirate of Jaba Ioseliani, Tengiz Sigua and Tengiz Kitovani, but it was soon chaired by Eduard Shevardnadze, the former Georgian SSR leader and Soviet foreign minister who returned to Tbilisi in March 1992.
 The 1992 elections established Shevardnadze as the Chairman of Parliament and the Head of State.

 Zviad Gamsakhurdia, despite his absence, continued to enjoy substantial support within Georgia, especially in rural areas and in his home region of Samegrelo in western Georgia.
-The supporters of the ousted president, the "Zviadists," responded to the coup with spontaneous street demonstrations, which were brutally suppressed by the government forces and paramilitary groups.
-Clashes between pro- and anti-Gamsakhurdia forces continued throughout 1992 and 1993 with Zviad Gamsakhurdia's supporters taking captive government officials and government forces retaliating with reprisal raids.
+The pro-Gamsakhurdia forces established Samegrelo as their base and the clashes between pro- and anti-Gamsakhurdia forces continued throughout 1992 and 1993 with Zviad Gamsakhurdia's supporters taking captive government officials and government forces retaliating with reprisal raids.
 One of the most serious incidents occurred in Tbilisi on June 24, 1992, when armed Gamsakhurdia supporters seized the state television center.
 However, they were driven out within a few hours by the National Guard.

 The armed "Zviadists" actually prevented the new government forces from gaining control of Gamsakhurdia's native Samegrelo region, which became the stronghold of the overthrown president's supporters.
 Numerous acts of violence and atrocities committed by the Mkhedrioni and government forces in this region contributed to further confrontation between the local population and Shevardnadze's regime.

 Following the coup and armed clashes in western Georgia, Aslan Abashidze, the leader of southwestern autonomous province of Adjara, closed an administrative border and prevented both sides from entering Adjarian territory.
 This established Abashidze's authoritarian semi-separatist regime within the region, and created long-term problems in relations between the regional government and the central government of Georgia.

-South Ossetian and Abkhazian wars

-In February 1992, the fighting escalated in South Ossetia, with sporadic Russian involvement.
-Facing interior instability and political chaos, Shevardnadze agreed to negotiations to avoid a confrontation with Russia.
-A cease-fire was agreed upon and on 14 July 1992, a peacekeeping operation began, consisting of a Joint Control Commission and joint Russian – Georgian – Ossetian military patrols.

-By the summer of 1992, tensions in another secessionist region, Abkhazia, were close to developing into a full-scale Georgian-Abkhaz conflict.
-On August 14, Georgian forces entered Abkhazia to disarm separatist militias.
-By the end of September 1993, Russian-backed separatists fought back and took the region's capital, Sukhumi, after fierce fighting on September 27.
-Georgia's military defeat was followed by the ethnic cleansing of the Georgian majority in Abkhazia.
-The war produced approximately 20,000 deaths on both sides, and about 260,000 refugees and IDPs.